CoinFabrik/geppetto/README.md

 2. **Image Generation with DALL-E-3:**
    - The application uses DALL-E-3 to generate an image based on the message.

+## Features

+1. **Flexible AI Model Integration and System Management:**
+   - Users can seamlessly switch between ChatGPT-4-turbo and Gemini to suit their specific interaction needs.
+ChatGPT-4-turbo is set as the default model.
+   - You can send direct messages to the application and receive responses from Geppetto.
+Each message generates a conversation thread, and the application uses the message history to formulate coherent responses.
+   - The newly introduced LLM controller component allows the user to manage multiple AI models.
+   - Simplified installation and management process, facilitated by Docker deployment thanks to contributions from @Wobak.

+2. **Advanced Image Generation with DALL-E-3:**
+   - Leverage DALL-E-3 to generate creative and contextually relevant images directly within Slack conversations.

 ![Geppetto](/assets/Geppetto.gif)

 ## Usage Rules